cooper/evented-object/README.md

 ### $eo->add_listener($other_eo, $prefix)

 Makes the passed evented object a listener of this evented object.
-See the "object listeners" section for more information on this feature.
+See the "listener objects" section for more information on this feature.

 ```perl